 Using PgBouncer can also help by queueing connection requests which exceed the connection limit.
-(Our cloud_topic has a built-in PgBouncer instance.)
+Citus Cloud has a built-in PgBouncer instance, see Scaling Connections (pgBouncer) to learn how to connect through it.

 22.7 PgBouncer cannot connect to server